CIFASIS/slam_agricultural_evaluation/README.md

 git submodule update --init --recursive
 ```

 Once this is done (it may take some time), we are ready to build the images and download the Rosario Dataset rosbags.
 For this and the rest of the things that can be done, the `evaluation.config` file is provided.
-It defines which modules will be taken into account when building or launching the containers, what sequences will be used or downloaded (and where), where the local catkin workspace will be and the ROS version used, among other things.
+It defines which modules will be taken into account when building or launching the containers, what sequences will be used (and where they are), where the local catkin workspace will be and the ROS version used, among other things.

-So, to download all the sequences and store them in `${HOME}/datasets/robot_desmalezador` (the default), just run:
+So, to download all the sequences and store them in `${HOME}/datasets/robot_desmalezador` (default), just run:

 ```bash
 ./download_rosbags.sh